papaemmelab/ipssm-api/README.md

 ### :zap: IPSS-R and IPSS-R (Age adjusted)

-Additionally, you may find an implemnetation to compute the IPPS-R and IPSS-R (Age adjusted) in this module:
+Additionally, you may find an implementation to compute the IPPS-R and IPSS-R (Age adjusted) in this module:

 ```js
 import { ipssr } from 'ipssm'